FAIRmat-NFDI/pynxtools-xrd/docs/contact.md

 NOMAD and `pynxtools-xrd` are open source projects that warmly welcome community projects, contributions, suggestions, bug fixes, and constructive feedback. `pynxtools-xrd` is build mainly within FAIRmat Area B - Experiment.

-You can reach us by different channels.
+There are different channels through which you can reach us.
 You can send an email directly to the main contributors list:

 | Name | e-mail     | Github profiles |
 |------|------------|-----------------|